dezanche/MRI_distortion_phantom/README.md

 The data in the table can be saved to a TSV file and analyzed using other software, or plotted directly in 3D Slicer as follows.
 - Plots module > Charts tab > Create New Plotchart, Create New Plotseries
 - Series tab > select Data Series, Plot Type > Scatter, Input Table > Coordinates and Displacements
-- choose X and Y Axis columns (e.g., *rho* and *displacement*, respectively)
+- choose X and Y Axis columns (e.g., the radial coordinate *rho* and *displacement* magnitude, respectively, in the example below)
 - Line Style > none
 - if not visible, display the plot window by clicking the eye in the Charts tab\
 or main menu: View > Layout > 3D Table
 ![scatter](https://github.com/dezanche/MRI_distortion_phantom/blob/main/Images/Screenshots/2021-11-01-Scene_801_scatter.png)

 ## Data Processing Using Matlab
-The acquired data can also be processed in Matlab using ??
+The acquired data can also be processed in Matlab using [Distortion_Analysis.m](./blob/main/Support_files/Distortion_Analysis.m).
-Please note that this code will not run in [GNU Octave](https://www.gnu.org/software/octave/) because a couple of critical functions used in the script are still unavailable.
+Please note that this code will not run in [GNU Octave](https://www.gnu.org/software/octave/) because a couple of critical functions used in the script are not available in Octave toolboxes.